Danilo Del Toro: Neuchâtel Xamax

+FC Vaduz

 On 15 May 2024, Del Toro joined FC Vaduz on a 2 year deal on a free transfer.
 On 25 July 2024, Del Toro scored in a second qualifying round of the UEFA Conference League against St Patrick's Athletic in a 3-1 loss.
 Vaduz later lost on aggregate 5-3 knocking them out of the qualifiers.
+He was part of the team that won the 2025 Liechtensteiner Cup.

+Return to FC Schaffhausen

+In July 2025, Del Toro returned to FC Schaffhausen for the 2025–26 Promotion League season.

 Personal life

 Born in Switzerland, Del Toro is of Italian descent and holds dual-citizenship.